Brighton & Hove Albion 1-5 Liverpool

 - From the section Premier League

-Liverpool continued their phenomenal goalscoring away from home by hitting five at Brighton to move into the top four of the Premier League for the first time since August.
+Liverpool manager Jurgen Klopp says his side still have "really hard work" in front of them despite continuing their phenomenal goalscoring away from home by hitting five at Brighton.

-Jurgen Klopp's adventurous side have scored 15 goals in their past four away games in all competitions and continued their resurgent league form with a comfortable victory at the Amex Stadium.
+The Reds moved into the top four of the Premier League for the first time since August after making it 15 goals in their past four away games in all competitions with a comfortable victory at the Amex Stadium.

+"It looks like we are flying," said Klopp after Liverpool's fifth win in six league games.

 Emre Can powered a header beyond Mat Ryan from Philippe Coutinho's corner after half an hour and the Reds doubled their lead 79 seconds later following a sumptuous move.